datamade/django-mailchimp-auth/README.md

 ### Sending Sentry messages to an admin email

-If you'd like to send authentication error messages to an admin, simply add a var named `ADMIN_EMAIL` containing that email string to your environment variables.
+This app can send authentication error messages to an admin similar to those sent to sentry.
+If you have a `SENTRY_DSN` in your environment variables, simply add a var named `ADMIN_EMAIL` containing an email address string as well.